micovo/smallprintf/README.md

 }
 </pre>
 ### Supported conversions:
-%s - String with left and right justification
+%s - Text string, left and right justification supported

 %x - Hexadecimal conversion, is always in uppercase and the legth of the output character is HEXA_STRING_MAX_LENGTH by default